EDUCBA Logo

 • Its construction began in 1933 and took six years to complete.

-• In 1939, our father of the nation, Mahatma Gandhi, inaugurated Birla Mandir on the pretext that its entry would be open to all people regardless of caste or creed.
+• In 1939, Mahatma Gandhi, the father of our nation, inaugurated Birla Mandir intending to keep its entry open to all people, regardless of caste or creed.

 • It is located west of Connaught Place and is one of the most beautiful temples that add four moons to India’s glorious heritage.